Resonance distribution in the quantum random Lorentz gas: Hard-sphere s -wave scatterers

 where $L=2R$ is the largest distance between two scatterers.
 The range of validity of our method is thus

 The value of $k_{\rm imax}$ is highlighted by the vertical gray line in Fig.~\ref{fig:k-plane-cut-d2}.
 Given the restriction~\eqref{eq:numerical-validity}, the existence of the rightmost peak in Fig.~\ref{fig:k-plane-cut-d2} cannot be confirmed.
 This structure is probably a numerical artifact and should be ignored.
 In spite of this, the plotting regions in Fig.~\ref{fig:k-plane-cut-d1} are fully contained in the validity domain~\eqref{eq:numerical-validity}.
 So, the curves are not too much affected by round-off errors.
 One remarkable point in Fig.~\ref{fig:k-plane-cut-d2} is that the density approximately decreases as $\fimag{k}^{-2}$.
 This behavior is quite different from the power law $\abs{\fimag{k}}^{-1}$ obtained in Fig.~\ref{fig:mu-plane-d2-n1000} for the cluster of single-scatterer resonances.
-Indeed, the resonances of the horizontal band originate in the many collisions themselves, and not in existence of a single-scatterer resonance as in Fig.~\ref{fig:k-plane-resonant}.
-Besides of this, it turns out that the abscissa of the left peak in Fig.~\ref{fig:k-plane-cut-d2}(a) approximately corresponds to the escape rate associated with classical diffusion, that is to say
+Indeed, the resonances of the horizontal band originate in the many collisions themselves, and not in the existence of a single-scatterer resonance as in Fig.~\ref{fig:k-plane-resonant}.
+The behavior as $\fimag{k}^{-2}$ seems to be known for weakly open systems in the diffusive regime~\cite{Kottos2005}.
+It suggests that the resonances of the random Lorentz gas model could be approached by an effective non-Hermitian Hamiltonian.
+However, it is not possible to cast the nonlinear determinantal equation~\eqref{eq:determinantal-equation} into a linear eigenvalue problem for all $k\in\mathbb{C}$.
+Therefore, the connection between the behavior $\fimag{k}^{-2}$ and the literature~\cite{Fyodorov1997a, Fyodorov2015, Kottos2005, Weiss2006} is not obvious.
+Besides of this, it turns out that the abscissa of the left peak in Fig.~\ref{fig:k-plane-cut-d2}(a) approximately corresponds to the escape rate associated with classical diffusion~\cite{Akkermans2007, ShengP2006}, that is to say

 where $\ell=(n\sigma_{\rm pt})^{-1}$ is the scattering mean free path, and $j_{\frac{d-2}{2}}$ denotes the first zero of the Bessel function $J_{\frac{d-2}{2}}(z)$.
 This means that the propagation of the quantum particle is mostly diffusive, and little affected by Anderson localization.
 This results from the large value of $k\ell\simeq 25$ compared to 1 given the scattering mean free path $\ell\simeq 2.5\,\varsigma$.
-In this regime, localization is not expected to be significant~\cite{ShengP2006}.
+In this regime, localization is not expected to be significant~\cite{Akkermans2007, ShengP2006}.
 However, Anderson localization could nevertheless be observed in 2D when $k\lesssim\ell^{-1}$.
+Finally, resonance densities in a 1D Lorentz gas are shown in Fig.~\ref{fig:k-plane-cut-d1} for two different numbers of scatterers.